LEARNAcademy/syllabus/js_intermediate/03js_pig_latin_mob.md

 **Some Best Practices**
 * Change drivers every 30 minutes
-* Make sure everyone understands what's going on at all sometimes
+* Make sure everyone understands what's going on at all times
 * Take responsibility to stay engaged - ask questions, contribute ideas
 * Take breaks together
 * Help teammates stay engaged "Do you have any ideas.
 Does that make sense to you?"